Japanese Auctions

 +

-The core grading system is standardised — Grade 4.5 means the same condition regardless of auction house.
-However, grading strictness varies.
-USS and manufacturer networks (TAU, HAA) are known for more consistent grading.
+The core grade scale (S, 6, 5, 4.5, 4, 3.5, 3, R, RA) and all damage codes are standardised under JAAI across all licensed houses.
+However, strictness of application varies — USS and manufacturer networks (TAU, HAA) are the most consistent.
 Smaller regional houses may apply grades more generously.
 The damage diagram is always the most reliable indicator regardless of house.

 What does HAA Kobe mean on an auction sheet?